-Revealed in the pages that follow, the success stories of this year enable ADNOC Distribution to advance in its strategic ambitions as a progressive energy company with a commitment to sustainability and considerably supports our future proofing efforts to ensure robust, long-term performance in the years ahead.
+Revealed in the pages that follow, the success stories of this year enable ADNOC Distribution to advance in its strategic ambitions as a progressive energy company with a commitment to sustainability and considerably supports our futureproofing efforts to ensure robust, long-term performance in the years ahead.

 ADNOC Distribution reported unprecedented earnings and operating cash flows for 2022.
 The Company saw a year-on-year rise of 8% in total fuel volumes in 2022 on the back of the UAE's continued economic growth, increased traffic at service stations, and substantial increases in corporate fuel volumes, rising 34% compared to 2021.
-Our higher F&B sales.
+Our non-fuel business also continued to show strong growth, increasing transactions and gross profit yearon-year, driven by customer-centric initiatives, higher traffic at stations and higher F&B sales.

 We also achieved a remarkable milestone in customer loyalty with our ADNOC Rewards, when we redeemed more than 1 billion Rewards points in a single calendar month in 2022, a testament to the program's growing popularity, with nearly 1.6 million customers joining its membership so far.
-We also expanded the program offering by including fuel purchases and integrating our marketing campaigns within its offerings, such as well as wholesale fuel, aviation fuel, the 'Let's Go Shop and Win' summer campaign and offered members valuable deals and exclusive offers with our partners.
+We also expanded the program offering by including fuel purchases and integrating our marketing the 'Let's Go Shop and Win' summer campaign and offered members valuable deals and exclusive offers with our partners.